Cannon-Thurston Maps for Kleinian Groups: Free Groups and Finitely Generated Kleinian Groups

 Before we get into the proof of the existence of Cannon-Thurston maps, we recall some material from Section 6 of \cite{mahan-split} that will help streamline the proof.

-The next Lemma allows us to apply the criterion for existence of Cannon-Thurston maps in Lemmas \ref{contlemma}and \ref{crit-relhyp} to electro-ambient quasigeodesics in $\til M$ rather than hyperbolic geodesics in $\til N$.
-Lemma \ref{contlemma2} below is a paraphrasing of what Lemmas 6.8 and 6.9 of \cite{mahan-split} prove.
+The next Lemma allows us to apply the criterion for existence of Cannon-Thurston maps in Lemmas \ref{contlemma} and \ref{crit-relhyp} to electro-ambient quasigeodesics in $\til M$ rather than hyperbolic geodesics in $\til N$.
+Lemma \ref{contlemma2} below is a paraphrasing of what Lemmas 6.8 and 6.10 of \cite{mahan-split} prove in the context of this paper.
+(Note that though \cite[Lemmas 6.8 and 6.10]{mahan-split} are stated for simply degenerate surface groups, the relevant parts of the proofs only use incompressibility of split components.
+This is pointed out in \cite[Lemma 8.7]{mahan-split}.)

-\begin{lemma} \cite{mahan-split} Let $N$ be the convex core of a complete hyperbolic $3-$manifold $N^h$ minus a neighborhood of the cusps.
+\begin{lemma} \cite[Lemma 8.7]{mahan-split} Let $N$ be the convex core of a complete hyperbolic $3-$manifold $N^h$ minus a neighborhood of the cusps.
 Equip each degenerate end with a split geometry structure such that each split component is incompressible.
 Let $M$ be the resulting model of split geometry and $F: N\rightarrow M$ be the bi-Lipschitz homeomorphism between the two.
 Let $\til{F}$ be a lift of $F$ to the universal covers.
 Then for all $C_0 > 0$, and $o \in \til{N}$ there exists a function $\Theta : \mathbb{N} \rightarrow \mathbb{N}$ satisfying $\Theta (n) \rightarrow \infty$ as $n \rightarrow \infty$ such that the following holds.\\ For any $a, b \in \til{N}\subset \til{N^h}$, let $\lambda^h $ be the hyperbolic geodesic in $\til{N^h}$ joining them and let $\lambda^h_{thick} = \lambda^h \cap \til{N}$.
 Similarly let $\beta_{ea}^h$ be an electro-ambient $C_0-$quasigeodesic without backtracking in $\til M \subset \EE(\til{M}, \KK^\prime )$ joining $\til{F} (a)$, $\til{F} (b)$.
 Let $\beta_{ea} = \beta_{ea}^h \setminus \partial \til{M}$ be the part of $\beta_{ea}^h$ lying away from the (bi-Lipschitz) horospherical boundary of $ \til{M}$.

 Then $d_M(\beta_{ea}, \til{F} (o)) \geq n $ implies that $d_{\Hyp^3}(\lambda^h_{thick}, o) \geq \Theta (n)$. \end{lemma}

 Combining Lemma \ref{contlemma2} with Lemma \ref{contlemma1}, we have the following.